kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

 For the Ottawa COVID-19 hospital occupancy forecast, we constructed two separate hierarchical Bayesian models:

-*   Model 1: daily new hospital admission counts,
+*   Sub-model 1: daily new hospital admission counts,
-*   Model 2: hospital length of stay.
+*   Sub-model 2: hospital length of stay.

 The desired occupancy forecast is then obtained by suitably combining the results of the two sub-models.